cryspen/scalable-mls-id/draft-kiefer-light-mls.md

     2. confirmation tag
     3. tree hash
 2. Verify the sender's membership (see {{proof-of-membership}}).
-3. Check the own direct path to the root (see {{verifying-expandable-paths}}).
+3. Check the own direct path to the root (see {{proof-of-membership}}).
 4. Do *not* verify leaves in the tree.

 ### Commit

+To reduce the size of `Commit` messages, especially in large, sparse trees, the delivery service strips unnecessary parts of member Commits.
+See {{deploying-light-mls}} for details on the requirements on the delivery service.

+The structure of the message stays the same but the server removes all `HPKECiphertext` from the `encrypted_path_secret` in the commit's `UpdatePath` that is relevant for the receiver.

+This breaks the signature and membership tag on the `FramedContent` such that these MUST NOT be checked by the receiver of a Light Commit.

+Instead, the proof of membership is verified for the sender and the receiver.
+Similar to checking proof of memberships ({{proof-of-membership}}) the receiver of a Light Commit MUST verify the parent hash of the tree by using `original_tree_hash` of the co-path nodes, and the tree hash of the new tree.
+Note that a light client can not verify all points from {{!RFC9420}}.
+In particular, the check that "D is in the resolution of C, and the intersection of P's `unmerged_leaves`` with the subtree under C is equal to the resolution of C with D removed." can not be performed because the light client can not compute the resolution.
+But this property always holds on correctly generated tree, which the light client has to trust, not knowing the tree.

+Taking the confirmed transcript hash from the GroupInfo, a light client can still check the confirmation tag.
+Otherwise, a Light Commit is applied like a regular commit.

-When a member receives a `Commit` message (Section 12.4.2. {{!RFC9420}}) the checks are updated as follows.
+When a member receives a Light Commit message (Section 12.4.2. {{!RFC9420}}) the checks are updated as follows.

 1. Verify the sender's membership (see {{proof-of-membership}}).
-2. If the own path changed, check it.
+2. Verify the own path (proof of membership).
+3. Verify the GroupInfo signature
+4. Check the tree hash in the GroupInfo against our own tree

 ## Proof of Membership
-To verify the group membership of the sender of a commit, the receiver with an expandable tree checks the sender's leaf (see Section 7.3 {{!RFC9420}}), as well as the correctness of the tree as described in {{verifying-expandable-paths}}.
+To verify the group membership of the sender of a commit, the light receiver checks the sender's leaf (see Section 7.3 {{!RFC9420}}), as well as the correctness of the tree.

-## Verifying Expandable Paths
-To verify the correctness of an expandable tree the client checks its tree hash and parent hashes.
+To verify the correctness of the tree on a light client, the client checks its tree hash and parent hashes.
 For each direct path from a leaf to the root that the client has, it checks the parent hash value on each node by using `original_tree_hash` of the co-path nodes.
 The tree hash on the root node is computed similarly, using the `tree_hash` values